1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 All Contents © 2016The Kiplinger Washington Editors

 Retirement is the payoff at the end of a long career, the end game most workers are striving for.
 But these days, with corporate pensions disappearing and life spans on the rise, you're likely to be on your own when it comes to building a nest egg that may have to last 30 years or more.

 Will you ever save enough to retire comfortably?
-Many Americans aren’t so sure.
-Only 22% of workers are very confident that they'll have enough money for a comfortable retirement and 36% are somewhat confident, according to the Employee Benefit Research Institute's 2015 Retirement Confidence Survey.
+Most Americans aren’t so sure.
+Just one in five workers is very confident that he or she will have enough money for a comfortable retirement, according to the Employee Benefit Research Institute's 2016 Retirement Confidence Survey.